 Systems-level change is possible when we come together to ladder community to state to federal strategies, but there are powerful forces working to block our progress.
 We can’t out spend our opponents, but we can out organize them.

-In April of 2022, we celebrated the Biden administration’s announcement that it would take steps to address the problem of medical debt.
+In April of 2022, we celebrated the Biden-Harris administration’s announcement that it would take steps to address the problem of medical debt.
 Since then, Community Catalyst, partners, and advocates, have convened a National Day of Action, met with dozens of advocates and agencies, and made progress towards our goals.
 More than 10,000 people have sent petitions urging for action – representing all 50 states as well as Puerto Rico and Washington, D.C.
 Many have shared their stories about the myriad of reasons the current system has failed, often as a result of lackluster enforcement and profit-driven motives of health systems, CEOs and credit card companies.

 Dana Downey of Pennsylvania speaks at a roundtable on Capitol Hill on Sept.
 13, 2023 in Washington, DC.
-Health advocates and community members gathered in Washington, D.C. to push the Biden administration to take additional action on medical debt in an event hosted by Community Catalyst (Photo by Tasos Katopodis/Getty Images for Community Catalyst)
+Health advocates and community members gathered in Washington, D.C. to push the Biden-Harris administration to take additional action on medical debt in an event hosted by Community Catalyst (Photo by Tasos Katopodis/Getty Images for Community Catalyst)

 • Taken steps to prevent all medical debt from impacting credit scores, which will immediately help people like Misty from Colorado: At age 23, Misty underwent life-saving heart surgery, leaving her with $200,000 in medical bills and unable to divorce her abusive partner.
 Because medical debt had destroyed her credit score, Misty could not get housing, a car, or a credit card on her own, forcing her to stay in an abusive relationship for 20 years.
 Misty studied and got her license to be an insurance provider, but she could not get a job because prospective employers checked her credit as part of the hiring process.